 Your donation in support of the NCYCC will help young adults gain the following benefits:

-- Summer jobs for resumes and internship credit
+- Paid summer jobs for resumes and internship credit

 - Meaningful outdoor experiences

 - Supervised work experience with diverse colleagues